dipdawiz/sonoff-reprogram/README.md

 ## Connect Sonoff

-Now connect Sonoff to the device you want to control.
-Two way it can be connected, they are shown below
+In this step you will work with live electricity, so please be cautious.
+Connect Sonoff to the device you want to control.
+Two ways it can be connected, they are shown below

 ![sonoff-connection](https://github.com/dipdawiz/sonoff-reprogram/raw/master/sonoff-connection.png)